 Due to competition for places, we give preference to students with grades above our minimum entry requirements.

-You need to ensure that you submit your supporting documents with your online application as it may delay us processing your application before the decision deadline.
+You need to ensure that you submit your supporting documents with your online application as it may delay us processing your application.

 Applications received after our final selection deadline will be considered at our discretion if places are still available.